 Having committed an outrageous sin, the people blame God or their destiny for their misfortune.
-Similarly the people of Beth Shemesh could not see the fault in their actions but did not want to correct themselves.
-They did not want any part of the Ark in their town and they summoned people of Kiriath Jearim to come and carry the Ark away from their land.
-In essence there was difference in how the people of Philistines and the Israelites living in Beth Shemesh treated the Ark of the Lord.
+Similarly, the people of Beth Shemesh could not see the fault in their actions but did not want to correct themselves.
+They did not want any part of the Ark in their town and they summoned the people of Kiriath Jearim to come and carry the Ark away from their land.
+In essence, there was a difference in how the people of the Philistines and the Israelites living in Beth Shemesh treated the Ark of the Lord.

 So the men of Kiriath Jearim came and took up the ark of the LORD.
 They brought it to Abinadab’s house on the hill and consecrated Eleazar his son to guard the ark of the LORD.
 The ark remained at Kiriath Jearim a long time—twenty years in all.1 Samuel 7:1-2

-However, when Samuel Grew old the people took this as an opportunity to try stage coup against both Samuel and God.
-Seeing that the sons of Samuel did not walk in the ways of the Lord, the elders of Israel approached Samuel to ask for a king so that they could have something common between them and their neighbors.
-God Himself did not punish Samuel for fathering corrupt children as He knew the heart of Samuel and his desire to wall in the way of the Lord.
+However, when Samuel Grew old the people took this as an opportunity to try to stage a coup against both Samuel and God.
+Seeing that the sons of Samuel did not walk in the ways of the Lord, the elders of Israel approached Samuel to ask for a king so that they could have something common between them and their neighbours.
+God, Himself did not punish Samuel for fathering corrupt children as He knew the heart of Samuel and his desire to walk in the way of the Lord.
 But the people saw this as an opportunity to betray God again as they were adamant in their demand for a Monarchy.
-Even after Samuel warned them of all the ills of having a mortal man rule over them, the Israelites continued to demand for a king.
+Even after Samuel warned them of all the ills of having a mortal man rule over them, the Israelites continued to demand a king.

 When Samuel heard all that the people said, he repeated it before the LORD.
 The LORD answered, “Listen to them and give them a king.”1 Samuel 8:21-22